bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > implication.
 Yes, I'm being really picky.  yes that's because there's
 > an implcit bias to longer reviews.

-Yes, rewording is a good suggestion.
+Yes, rewording is a good suggestion and we will do so.

 > 386 or elsewhwere - is it worth talking about the difficulty -
 > especailly of the philosphy implied by the "migratory" approach, that